 - Pour boiling water and 1 tablespoon of the sherry over raisins, and allow to soak

 - In a food processor, pulse flour, salt, and sugar several times to combine.
 Add butter.
 Pulse until mixture mostly resembles coarse meal, with few pea-size pieces remaining.
-This can be done without a food processer, using a pastry cutter, two knives, or your hands, but be wary of over working it.
+Be wary of over-working.
+(This can be done using a pastry cutter, two knives, or your hands.)

 - Sprinkle in cold water, beginning with 3 tablespoons.
 Pulse until dough is crumbly, but holds together when squeezed.
-Add water, 1 tablespoon at a time until this happens, but again, do not overprocess.
+Add water, 1 tablespoon at a time, until this happens.
+Again, do not over-work.

 - Turn dough out onto a cutting board.
 Divide in to two equal portions, and form each portion in to 3/4-inch-thick disks.
 Wrap tightly in plastic wrap, and refrigerate until firm, at least 1 hour.